freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-44a.md

 ## Description
 <section id='description'>

-You can use radio buttons for questions where you want only one answer out of multiple options.

-Here is an example of a radio button with the option of `cat`: `<input type="radio"> cat`.
-Remember that `input` elements are <dfn>self-closing</dfn>.

-Before the text input, add a radio button with the option `Indoor`.
+After the `Indoor` radio button, add another radio button and with the option `Outdoor` and wrap it in a `label`.

+The `name` and attribute should be the same as the last radio button, but make sure to update the `for` and `id` attributes to `outdoor`.

 </section>